rishabh-malik/Hacktoberfest-2018/README.md

 # Getting Started

-1. Fork this repo (button on top)
+- Fork this repo (button on top)

-2. Clone on your local machine
+- Clone on your local machine.

-3.Create a new branch
+- Create a new branch

 ```markdown
 git checkout -b my-new-branch
 ```

-4. Create a new folder with the name of the programming language you want to contribute in.
+- Create a new folder with the name of the programming language you want to contribute in.

-5. Add your algorithm file in that folder.
+- Add your algorithm file in that folder.

-6. Commit and push
+- Commit and push

 ```markdown
 git add .